PranitAnand13/market_mood/README.md

 - The project emphasizes clarity and correctness of the data pipeline.
 - All steps are implemented in a modular notebook structure.
-- Live API usage is limited to ensure reproducibility.

 ---